55% of the World’s Plastic Pollution Comes From Only 20 Companies: Study

 Published by Australia’s Minderoo Foundation this week, the report illustrates the source and scale of this waste.
 “This is the first time the financial and material flows of single-use plastic production have been mapped globally and traced back to their source,” Toby Gardner, a senior research fellow at the Stockholm Environment Institute, an organization which was involved in the research, told CNBC News.

 ExxonMobil, one of the world’s largest gas corporations based out of the U.S.; Dow, an American multinational chemical manufacturer; and Sinopec, a Chinese petroleum and chemical company were found to single-handedly contribute 16% to the world’s plastic pollution, the study noted.
-The only Indian company on the list is Reliance Industries — which operates in oil, gas, and petrochemical industries — whose contribution to global plastic waste is roughly 3.9 million metric tons.
+The only Indian company on the list is Reliance Industries — which operates in oil, gas, and petrochemical industries — contributing roughly 3.9 million metric tons to global plastic waste.

 Related on The Swaddle: